misternu/ctd-html-2016/week-1/tuesday.md

 Demonstrate how to download and include image files with your html files.
 Show them the difference between local and remote linking.

-### Photoshop

-See what we can learn about how to use photoshop.
-If possible, we should include transparency in these images.
-Once we have all made something, practice exporting images.
-Take those images and link them in our previous local files.

-Demonstrate wireframing.
-Set standards for what will be in this wireframe.
-Now the students should try to create their own standard wireframes.
-Once the submissions are in, discuss the pros/cons of planning your website.

 ## Afternoon (Noon - 2:45pm)

 ### Planning packet on schoology